snorlax95/Goofy-SQL/README.md

 * ContentView (Refresh isn’t getting the correct results when new rows are available)

-* Make Left bar on both ConnectionView and MainLayout be scrollable

 * export results table as xml/csv

 * make columns expand better, right now everything is uniform but longer entries should be a bit bigger (min/max columns)

 * style table items by type..color coded if possible.
 Strings, Integer, NULL, and datetimes could be styled different

-* Sort results table by column asc/desc
+* Sort results table by column asc/desc (it's clickable, but since everything are strings..numbers are sorted incorrectly)

 * Edit fields in results table